MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

     User photos are synced from Office.
 To prepare for this change, make sure your organization’s photos can be found in any one of the following places:

-    - Go to the All users list in the Azure AD portal and then select the desired user for picture.
+    - Go to the All users list in the Microsoft Entra admin center and then select the desired user for picture.
     - Confirm the My account page in the Office portal has the photo.
     - Get the Photo API using the Microsoft Graph preview.
     - Get-the UserPhoto Exchange Online cmdlet, if applicable.